Nooravathu Naal: Plot

 Devi, a college student has a strange premonition one night of her sister being murdered.
 Her sister soon goes missing.
 After a few years, Devi meets and marries a rich businessman Ramkumar.
-Soon after, Devi has another vision of an unknown woman being murdered and seeks the help of her brother-in-law Raj to help her save the possible victim.
-Raj is reluctant to believe her story but assists her anyway.
+Soon after, Devi has another vision of an unknown woman being murdered and seeks the help of her cousin Raju to help her save the possible victim.
+Raju is reluctant to believe her story but assists her anyway.
 Devi also finds a decomposed body in the bungalow where she lives with Ramkumar, which she believes is her sister's based on her previous vision.
-Devi and Raj's investigations lead them to the museum where Devi's sister worked and a strange man who tries to assassinate them.
-Whether Devi's strange premonitions are true and whether she and Raj are able to trap the mysterious killer forms the rest of the story.
+Devi and Raju's investigations lead them to the museum where Devi's sister worked and a strange man who tries to assassinate them.
+Whether Devi's strange premonitions are true and whether she and Raju are able to trap the mysterious killer forms the rest of the story.